TV Stand System Model: Width → Height → Depth → Storage → Airflow → Materials → Stability

 Recurring Failure Patterns: The Chicago Observations

-Instability risks also increase when furniture is repurposed outside its original structural intent.
-Converting a dining buffet into a media unit, for example, alters load distribution and center-of-mass dynamics.
-Structural assumptions that were safe for dishware may not hold under concentrated television loads — a transition examined in our buffet-to-media conversion guide.
-The Buffet to Media Conversion Guide .
+Risk also increases when furniture is repurposed.
+Converting a buffet into a media unit changes load distribution and center-of-mass dynamics.
+See The Buffet to Media Conversion Guide .

-For those prioritizing maximum security for large 85-inch displays, the Sachin TV Stand serves as our engineered benchmark.
-It offers a 300 lb weight capacity and a wide, stable footprint specifically designed to resist the dynamic forces found in busy households.
+For maximum stability with large displays, the Sachin TV Stand offers a 300 lb capacity and a wide, stable footprint.

 Key Takeaways in Simple Terms